 Academic Integrity Matters (AIM)

-Academic Integrity Matters (AIM) is a program offered to students who have been accused of scholastic dishonesty and accept responsibility for violating the Student Conduct Code.
+Academic Integrity Matters (AIM) is a program offered to students at the end of the disciplinary process for scholastic dishonesty when they accept responsibility for violating the Student Conduct Code.
 Students are eligible to participate if they have not had prior incidents of scholastic dishonesty and are not subject to additional sanctions such as probation, suspension, or expulsion.
 This program provides a greater understanding of academic integrity and an opportunity to repair the harm caused by scholastic dishonesty through participation in a community meeting.
 For more information about the disciplinary process, click here.